 What you'll see:

-The wet summer has kept our North Shore streams flowing well throughout the season, so the waters of the Temperance River are still flowing.
-Our ferns are starting to die back and there are some stressed maples that are turning color, otherwise, things still look pretty summery, here!
+The wet summer has kept our North Shore streams flowing well throughout the season, so the waters of the Temperance River are still higher than is usual. the higher water is making it harder to observe the pink salmon that should be spawning, right now.

 Canít decide between a one-day or year-round park permit?
 The DNR has a special offer that can help.
 Start by purchasing a one-day permit for $5 and visit as many state parks as possible.
 After visiting the state parks, trade in the one-day permit by the end of that day and get $5 off the purchase of a year-round permit.
 Year-round permits, which cost $25, provide unlimited access to all 76 Minnesota state parks and recreation areas for a full year from the month of purchase.